 Open House gives Londoners the chance to peek inside some of the city’s greatest and most secret buildings… for free.

-Are you a nosey neighbour?
+Are you a nosy neighbour?
 Take it to the next level this week, as the annual Open House London event has returned to the capital for an extended run.
 Each year, over 800 buildings usually closed to the public will throw open their doors, letting you peek inside – and whilst the 2020 edition won’t be quite so big (with many of the major tours moving online), you can still uncover some true hidden gems.
 This year, the festival takes place from September 4 – 12, offering even more opportunities to get yourself out, about, and peeping at some seriously swish interior decor.

 Aside from being the perfect opportunity to poke our noses into other people’s business, Open House is all about celebrating the capital’s finest architecture and design.
 The buildings that partake include private homes, government buildings, and historic sites, with some very famous spots included.
 Highlights for 2020 include a tour of Greenwich’s Old Royal Naval College (used as a filming location for Les Miserables, amongst others), dramatic Nunhead Cemetery, and New Scotland Yard, home of the Metropolitan Police), the ornate Foreign, Commonwealth, and Development Office building, and the most coveted ticket in town: Downing Street.
 That one is available by ballot entry only, so count yourself lucky if you’re one of the 48 people selected to visit.

 You can see the full list of available buildings, book tickets, and enter ballots, on the Open House London website.